michaellperry/aggregator-toy/docs/drop-array-design.md

      * Removes an array from the output type.
      * Events at or below this array path will be suppressed.
      *
-     * @param arrayPath - Path to the array to remove */ dropArray<Path extends ValidArrayPath<T>>(
+     * @param segmentPath - Path segments to the array to remove */ dropArray<Path extends ValidArrayPath<T>>(
         arrayPath: Path